“What Is Water Hammer, and Why Should I Care?”

 “Okay, But Is This Really Bad for My Plumbing?”

 Yup.
 Water hammer does more than just create an unsettling noise.
 If your piping isn’t already loose throughout your home, the shockwaves that occur due to water hammer can knock them loose can cause damage.

 These shockwaves always will lead to fixture and faucet damage–you could have older pipes that break or loosen from their joints, leading to leakage and other problems.
 Water hammer essentially warns you of a problem–it’s best to call for plumbing repairs before it grows into a sudden emergency.

 “How Can I Prevent Water Hammer in the Future?”

-The easy answer to this is “by calling a plumber.”
-Because honestly, it depends on what created the water hammer, to begin with, and only a professional plumber can figure that out.
-We will also determine the next best step to take when water hammer occurs.
+The easy answer to this is to call a plumber because honestly, it depends on what created the water hammer to begin with, and only a professional plumber can figure that out.
+We will also determine the next best step to take when this phenomena occurs.
 This might include:

 - Refilling the Air Chambers: A plumber can restore lost air cushions.

 - Securing or Replacing Loose Pipes: If you have an older home, it’s a good idea to have your pipes checked anyway.
 Repiping can ensure that you have less plumbing problems in the future.